 Maybe you’re into taking a photography class, joining a quilting guild, taking a painting course, going antiquing with a friend, joining a sailing club, taking a meditation course, or anything else you might be interested in that is creative, positive and growth-enhancing lowers overall stress and shift your focus.

-Creating new connections and being around people who are forward thinking supports a growth mindset.
-Your brain needs something to do or it will default to doing what uses the least amount of energy – like going back to old ways of thinking.
-Giving your brain something to do that interests you creates new neural pathways that help you shift your thinking to what you really want.
+Creating new connections and being around forward-thinking people supports a growth mindset.
+Your brain needs something to do, or it will default to doing what uses the least energy – like going back to old ways of thinking.
+Giving your brain something to do that interests you creates new neural pathways that help you shift your thinking to what you want.

 2. Kindness and self-compassion

 The antidote is kindness and self-compassion.
-They both give you the opportunity to gain perspective, assess what worked and what didn’t so you can make adjustments and move forward with more useful self-knowledge.
+They both allow you to gain perspective and assess what worked and didn’t so you can adjust and move forward with more helpful self-knowledge.

 Kindness and self-compassion give you the perspective you need to make the changes that lead to less stress.